 All three apps have good knowledge of pedestrian alleyways that aren't accessible to vehicles but can't guide you on countryside footpaths.
 In addition to turn by turn instructions, Goodmaps Outdoors can also provide information about approaching intersections and nearby points of interest.
 I have found that Goodmaps Outdoors information about approaching intersections isn't totally reliable and sometimes doesn't alert me to an upcoming intersection that I have to cross so please use it with caution.

-Google Maps has an excellent voice search feature which isn't matched by the others.
-Rather than just guessing the spelling of a road name it checks for roads with names that sound like your spoken name in the requested town.
-For example, a street in Loughborough is Lemyngton Street, spelt L E M Y N G T O N. Only Google Maps will find this with a voice search.
-The others look for a street spelt L E A M I N G TON.
-Google Maps also has a "detailed voice guidance" option in its navigation settings which provides additional information including frequent announcements of your distance from your next turn and confirmations that you are still on the correct route.
+I sometimes don't know the spelling of a road name; I know only how its name sounds.
+Both Google Maps and Apple Maps now seem to be able to cope with dictated names with unusual spellings but GoodMaps Outdoors doesn't seem to have this capability yet.
+To give an example, a street in Loughborough is pronounced Lemmington Street, but is spelt L E M Y N G T O N. Google and Apple Maps will find this with a voice search but GoodMaps Outdoors looks for a street spelt L E A M I N G TON in Loughborough and fails to find the correct street.
+Google Maps has a "detailed voice guidance" option in its navigation settings which provides additional information including frequent announcements of your distance from your next turn and confirmations that you are still on the correct route.
 This helps avoid the need for frequent reassurance checks of the app screen.
-I find this setting very helpful.
+I find this setting very helpful and it generally lets me keep the phone in my pocket during navigation.
+I mainly use Google Maps with VoiceOver for pedestrian satnav style navigation but I do occasionally have to work around VoiceOver issues.
+Fortunately these are infrequent and so far I've found a work around.
+And of course if there's no work around to be found there's always Apple Maps.
+Low vision users may prefer to use Apple Maps, which mostly honors your text size setting.
+Unfortunately Google Maps has a fixed size, small text display.

 Turn by turn instructions from all three apps are generally good although roundabouts can be confusing and you should certainly include routes involving roundabouts when you are familiarising yourself with a new navigation app, preferably with sighted assistance.
 If you aren't sure if you have chosen the correct exit from a roundabout try walking a little way from the roundabout and then asking Siri "where am I"? to check that you are on the intended road.